 First, for intransitive activities like singing, seeing, and thinking, since there is no further object generated by the activity of working, it appears that the telos is a work in the sense of an act, rather than an object (Met.
 IX.8 1050a23–24).55 In this case, since the potency brings the activity into being, it is genesis, in the sense marked out above, that is the basis for its priority.
 Second, transitive activities are directed beyond themselves at other things.
 Being-at-work in this case is genesis: for example, when building is the activity, it brings into being its telos, and is directed toward it.
 Thus, the basis for the claim that energeia aims at entelecheia is, again, the structure of genesis.

 To draw out the import of the argument and its relationship to change, we need to note several things.
-First, here being-at-work is clearly synonymous with exercise (chrēsis).
+First, here being-at-work is clearly synonymous with exercise.
 Second, as noted, genesis covers every sort of change.
 This passage uses genesis in two ways: the potency brings into being both the activity of building and the house or any other sort of change.
 Third, the exercise of the capacity to build (i.e., the activity of building) and the house ultimately exist at the same time, once the house has taken hold of its shape.56 This bolsters the claim in the Etymological Argument that activity is continuous with its accomplishment.
 Fourth, potency always has an accomplishment, telos, in the same place the energeia is.
 This gives us a very literal use of entelecheia: the being-at-work is, in fact, in the accomplishment, and bound up with it (sunteinei).

 Fifth, and most importantly, the reasoning seems to be that activity is prior to potency in cases of production because productive activities are located in the telos they produce, whereas the productive potency is located in the producer.
 But the same criterion yields no priority in the intransitive cases.
 We would expect energeia to be more telos than potency in every case, and in particular, we might expect intransitive activities like contemplation to be more teleia than potency.57 But Aristotle claims merely that the exercise of intransitive potencies is at least as much a telos as the potency.
 This shows that the decisive criterion is not simply telos, but, I argue, archē.